 With just the right amount of chewiness and crunchiness, these homemade muesli bars are a perfect lunch box energy boost or post workout snack.
 One of my most popular recipes!

 "Yum yum yum, love them!
 Made these today and they were a huge hit, making another batch tomorrow!" - another 5 star review!

 Just half an hour to stock up the lunch box 'stash' - these chocolate chip muesli bars are always on high rotation in my house.
 Nut free, (and can be dairy free too), there's plenty of variations possible.
 Great for a quick and easy snack!

 By making your own muesli bars, you know exactly what's in them, and they're super budget friendly too!
 Perfectly nut-free for school lunch boxes, or to satisfy those hungry after-school tummies.

 Seriously simple, and sweetened with rice malt syrup (or honey), these little treats are not only healthy, but also a hit with those fussy little eaters.....

 Yes, you read right....healthy & chocolate in the same sentence...these little bliss balls are made with medjool dates, cashews, rolled oats and cacao (or cocoa) to give you a smash hit lunch box or after school treat.

-Nut free, freezer friendly and super yummy!
-Naturally sweetened by the dates and honey, who would have thought the humble Weet-Bix could be transformed so simply into a great little lunch box treat?
+Nut free, freezer friendly and so, so yummy!
+Naturally sweetened by the dates and honey.
+Who would have thought the humble Weet-Bix could be transformed so simply into a great little healthy lunch box addition?

 Lunch Box Ideas Cookbooks

-Need more lunch box inspiration?
-Our Thermomix Lunch Box Cookbooks are just what you need.
+Need more lunch box ideas?
+Our Thermomix Lunch Box Cookbooks are just what you need!